whamcloud/Online-Help/docs/Introduction_1_0.md

 To provide robust HA support, Manager for Lustre\* software automatically configures Corosync and Pacemaker, and takes advantage of IPMI or PDUs to support server failover.

 **Note:** Managed HA support requires that your entire storage system configuration and all interfaces be compliant with a pre-defined configuration.
-See the High Availability Configuration Specification in the Intel® Enterprise Edition of Lustre, Partner Installation Guide for detailed information.
+See the High Availability Configuration Specification in the Manager of Lustre, Partner Installation Guide for detailed information.

-**Note:** Management mode is supported in Intel® Enterprise Edition for Lustre* software, versions 1.0 and later.
+**Note:** Management mode is supported in Manager for Lustre* software, versions 1.0 and later.
 No claims of support are made for any versions of Lustre outside of that shipped with Manager for Lustre\* software.

 **What is Monitor-only Mode?**